Add

 • Official documentation growing.

-• Fewer third-party content for now → more technical autonomy required.
+• Fewer third-party resources for now → more technical autonomy required.

 • Webflow: huge community (Slack, Discord, forums, events, Webflow Conf).

-• Webstudio: smaller but committed community, lots of technical discussions (GitHub issues, Discord, Reddit).
+• Webstudio: smaller but engaged community, lots of technical discussions (GitHub issues, Discord, Reddit).

 Availability of resources